Inguinal Hernia Treatment in Springfield, OH

 An inguinal hernia occurs when the contents of the abdomen protrude through a weak spot in the lower abdominal wall, otherwise known as the groin region.
 This condition is classified into two types: indirect and direct.
 Indirect inguinal hernias occur from a natural defect in the abdominal wall, usually present from birth.
 Direct inguinal hernias typically develop in adult males whose abdominal wall weakens over time.

-At Springfield General Surgery, our board-certified surgeons are dedicated to providing high quality and compassionate care to patients suffering from inguinal hernias in Springfield, OH.
+At Springfield General Surgery, our board-certified surgeons in Springfield, OH are dedicated to providing high-quality and compassionate care to patients suffering from inguinal hernias in Springfield, OH.
 They will take the time to discuss your symptoms and discover the best treatment option for you.
-For more information, contact our office at (937) 717-4884 and schedule an appointment today!
+For more information, contact our surgery center in Springfield at (937) 717-4884 and schedule an appointment today!

 In most cases, someone with an inguinal hernia will notice an unusual bulge near their groin area.
 This bulge may disappear when lying down and could expand and shrink while coughing.
 Potential symptoms could include: